Marcel Eger

-Marcel Eger (born 23 March 1983) is a German former professional footballer who made over 130 appearances for FC St. Pauli as a defender.
+Marcel Eger (born 23 March 1983) is a German former professional footballer who played as a defender, making over 130 appearances for FC St. Pauli.

 Career

 Early career

 Eger played in the youth teams of 1.
 FC Sachsen, SpVgg Ansbach and 1.
 FC Nürnberg where he played until 2003 when he moved to 1.
 SC Feucht.
 He made his debut for the club in a 1–1 draw against 1.
 FC Saarbrücken on 2 August 2003, coming on a substitute late in the match for Stefan Hampl and made his first start in a 0–0 draw against FC Augsburg.
 Since making his debut, he established himself in the first team.
 On 15 November 2003, Eger scored his first goal for the club in a 2–0 win over FC Schweinfurt 05.
 At SC Feucht, he made 26 appearances scoring one goal.